 The final Remembrance that players should look toward duplicating is the Remembrance of the Blood Lord.
 You acquire this Boss Soul after having your run-in with Mohg, Lord of Blood.
 This demigod is no less than a pain to deal with, not only in the sense of fighting him but in locating his arena as well.
 It turns out that Mohgwyn Palace is one of the many secluded areas in the Lands Between that requires special attention to get into.

 If you’re not into exploration a lot, which we highly encourage in this surreal action RPG, check out our write-up to acknowledge multiple ways of accessing Mohgwyn.
 Once you’ve finally arrived at the birthplace of Mohg’s dynasty, the next part is equally hard, and that is killing off the Lord of Blood.
 Lucky for you, there’s a cheese method making rounds on the internet that helps beat Mohg without putting in a lot of effort.

-Take a look at the trick for yourself in the How to Beat Mohg section of the website.
 Now, let’s discuss why you would want to utilize one whole Walking Mausoleum for the Remembrance in question.
 In simple terms, the rewards for slaying Mohg, Lord of Blood are either the Mohgwyn’s Sacred Spear or the Bloodboon incantation.